chalianwar/chalianwar.github.io/_pages/about.md

 * Paper accepted in USENIX ATC'20.
 Congratulations to Nannan!
 * Paper accepted in USENIX FAST'20.
 Congratulations to Ao!
 * Paper accepted in SoCC'20.
 Congratulations to Benjamin!
 * Paper accepted in HPDC'20.
-Congratulations to Zheng!
+Congratulations to Zheng, Syed, and Ahsan!
 * Paper accepted in HotStorage'20.
 Congratulations to Alex!